Let’s Go Back to Camp for a Review

 Background

 The most conventional of the three camps I attended was actually owned by my great-uncle.
-And so, a lot of what happens (such as the activities, and even the films), I lifted straight from Camp Ben-Ann in the 1970s.
+And so, a lot of what happens (such as the activities, and even the films), I lifted straight from Camp Ben-Ann in the 1960s and 1970s.

 Because this would not have worked with the horseback riding or wilderness camps I also attended as a teenager in the 1970s.
+So, I drew on my years and experiences from when I was a kid of eight to ten or so years old.

 I also worked as a counselor for a more conventional place.
 But that was a day camp.